julia-guo/ML-Climate-Final-Project-Template/journal.md

 ## February 22nd, 2022

 **Progress:** It seems like they are not going to reply to me, haha.
 It's been a while since I used BeautifulSoup for web scraping but I was able to just scrape the data using that.
 You can see the CSV and scraping script in the git repo!
 Next steps: Convert textual labels into categorical labels.
 Then I can train BERT to classify statements.
 Seems straightforward!

+## March 1st, 2022

+**Progress:** Converted from string to number for categories, and set upa a BERT script.
+Going to train soon!